The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Pacific Northwest: Sheri Doyle of Pacific Northwest Journeys.

 Meal worth the splurge

 Willows Inn on Lummi Island.
 Chef Blaine Wetzel trained at Noma in Copenhagen.
-If I had to eat only one dish for the rest of my life, it would be his lightly smoked, locally caught salmon.
+His lightly smoked, locally caught salmon is particularly.
 It isn’t easy to get here—Lummi isn’t part of the San Juan Islands ferry system, and dinner and inn reservations can be hard to secure—but it’s well worth planning ahead to include this on your itinerary.

 What to Do and See